Grand Boulevard (Detroit)

-Grand Boulevard (colloquially referred to by residents simply as the Boulevard) is a thoroughfare in Detroit, running east to west in some places and north to south in other places and is approximately 11 miles in length.
+Grand Boulevard (colloquially referred to by residents simply as the Boulevard) is a thoroughfare in Detroit that runs east to west in some places and north to south in other places and is approximately 11 miles in length.
 It once constituted the city limits of Detroit.
 Grand Boulevard is named the "Berry Gordy Jr. Boulevard" in the area where the Motown Historical Museum is located and the "General Motors Boulevard" in the area of Detroit's "New Center" where the Fisher Building and Cadillac Place (formerly the General Motors Building) are located.